Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                         range in percent of its service life used up.
 Spinning media report -1 instead and are never compared.
 Off by default.
-Example: `--warning-wear=80` -v, --verbose         Print what every API request returned, so the appliance's own answers can be read while working out how it reports something.
-The output is as long as those answers are, and session tokens are redacted.
+Example: `--warning-wear=80` -v, --verbose         Makes this plugin verbose during the operation.
+Useful for debugging and seeing what is going on under the hood.
+Appends what every API request returned, so the appliance's own answers can be read while working out how it reports something.
+Session tokens are redacted.
-                        Meant for the command line, not for a service definition.
+                        The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-disk/